eladroz/unique-mars-cbb2e/content/pages/index.md

   - type: HeroSection
     elementId: homepage-hero-1
     colors: colors-a
-    title: 'Love where you work, because work loves you!!!!'
+    title: 'Love where you work, because work loves you!'
     text: >
       One platform, one community, getting to the bottom line of everything employment.
 Figure out your benefits, practice for interviews, get